Jerry0209/ee411-lottery-ticket-hypothesis/README.md

 This folder contains the **final and authoritative Conv-4 experiments**.

 - `conv4_winning_ticket.ipynb` is the **primary reference notebook** for Conv-4.
-- All reported metrics (early-stopping iteration, test accuracy, pruning behavior) are derived from this notebook.
 - Experimental results are saved in **JSON files** under the `results/` directory.
 - All figures used in analysis are generated directly from these JSON result files.